kunalkathuria/sv_caller/README.md

 ### REQUIREMENTS

-Unix-based OS with bash
-python with pysam and other commonly used libraries samtools git
-Best to have all executables (e.g. "samtools") on user path
+Unix-based OS with bash, python with pysam and other commonly used libraries, samtools, git.
+Best to have all executables (e.g. "samtools") on user path.

 ### INSTALLATION